cracyc/msdos-player/readme.txt

 	> msdos -e dd.com

-The environment variable COMSPEC is not copied from the host, and its value is always "C:\COMMAND.COM".
+The environment variable COMSPEC is not copied from the host Windows, and its value is always "C:\COMMAND.COM".
-If a program tries to open the "C:\COMMAND.COM" file, the file is redirected to the file path specified by the environment variable MSDOS_COMSPEC (NOTE: this environment variable is not copied to the variable table) or the COMMAND.COM file that does exist:
+If a program tries to open the "C:\COMMAND.COM" file, the file is redirected to the path in the environment variable MSDOS_COMSPEC on the host Windows.
+If the MSDOS_COMSPEC is not defined, it is redirected to the COMMAND.COM file that does exist:

 - in the same directory as the target program file,
 - in the same directory as msdos.exe,
 - in the current directory,
 - in the directory that is in your PATH and MSDOS_PATH environment variables

+The environment variables TEMP and TMP on the host Windows is very long, for example, it is usually "C:\User\(User Name)\AppData\Local\Temp".
+DOSSHELL.EXE tries to create a batch file in the TEMP directry to start the selected program, and it does not work coorecty if the batch file path is too long.
+Please define the environment variable MSDOS_TEMP on the host Windows, for example "C:\TEMP", and its value is copied to TEMP/TMP on the table.
+If the MSDOS_TEMP is not defined, TEMP/TMP values on the host is copied.

+(NOTE: MSDOS_COMSPEC and MSDOS_TEMP are not copied to the variable table.)

 EDIT.COM does not work correctly when a free memory space is large.
 Please specify the option '-m' to restrict free memory to 0x7FFF paragraphs.